MITLibraries/dome-reports/README.md

 The 'Dome Reporting Project' (DRP) is a commandline application for generating descriptive content reports for the digital collections in Dome, the **dome.mit.edu** repository, an implementation of DSpace6.x.
 Usage reports are not included.
 Data is obtained by querying the underlying Postgres database for Dome on a monthly basis.
 The resulting field-delimited files are transferred to the local reporting workstation where the data is imported into an ongoing SQLite database which contains additional back-end management data for the Dome reports.
 The monthly shapshots support viewing changes over time.
 The content reports are then rendered in various formats (HTML, XLSX, ASCII, MARKDOWN, TXT).
 DRP is a Python 3 application with development managed through GitHub.
 This project is covered by the MIT license.

+DRP version 0.3 is very similar to v.0.2.
+It accomodates changes in the Pandas library when writing the writing the row of monthly totals.
+It provides no new features.

 #### An Operations and Data Flow Diagram

 [Diagram for the Dome Reports process] (docs/automation-workflow.png)